dougissi/dougissi.github.io/_posts/2023-12-13-hybrid-tensor-sharing.md

 ## Research Paper
 Embedded below is our full research paper.
 Navigate <a href="{{ page.embedding_path }}" target="_blank">here</a> for a full-page view.

-We've submitted our paper to the <a href="https://cis.temple.edu/ccgrid2024/" target="_blank">CCGRID 2024</a> conference, and we'll hear in mid February if we've been accepted.